Being near to people vaccinated against Covid-19 won’t give you side effects

 There is a third type of vaccine, known as antigen vaccines, none of which have yet been approved for use in the UK.
 Similarly to the mRNA vaccine, Dr English said, there is nothing in these vaccines “that could possibly be shed or passed on”.

 One of the social media posts claims vaccine shedding from the Covid-19 vaccine can cause “bleeding, bruising, spontaneous periods and miscarriages” while another warns of “anecdotal” evidence that women are reporting “miscarriage, suddenly bleeding while pregnant, heavy periods and irregular cycles” after being in contact with people who have been vaccinated.
-We can find no confirmed reports of this.
-At the time of writing, pregnant women in the UK are being offered the Moderna and Pfizer vaccinations after evidence from the US showed there were no specific safety concerns.
-Public Health England says that it “still advises that pregnant women should discuss the risks and benefits of vaccination with their clinician.”
+There is no evidence of that this can occur simply from being in contact with someone who is vaccinated.

 This article is part of our work fact checking potentially false pictures, videos and stories on Facebook.
 You can read more about this—and find out how to report Facebook content—here.